jessebehrens/Marketing-Mix-Modeling/README.md

   <li>
     <b>Lag.sas</b>: While adstock measures how a campaign decays over time, lags measure when the campaign begins to have its effectiveness.
 Lag.sas adds a lag value to each input value.
 The user specifies the relevant predictors, and the code will add N number of lags where N is user specified.
   </li>
+  <li><b>Log.sas</b>: The log transformation can be applied now that lags and adstocks have been added.
+This will give us our multiplicative model.</li>